-The area of the English Riviera Geopark provides one of the longest records of no glacial Pleistocene events not only in Southwest England but also in Western Europe.
+The area of the English Riviera Geopark provides one of the longest records of Pleistocene events uneffected by glaciation, not only in Southwest England but also in Western Europe.

 Situated beyond the southern limits of Pleistocene glaciation in the UK, the region lay centrally in a zone across which a whole range of Pleistocene mammal species would have migrated in response to repeated climatic and environmental changes.
 On the fringes of Europe, the area would have been at the ultimate limit of hominid migration, thus developments here have had a resounding resonance.